samwarnick/samwarnick.com/src/content/blog/2024/2024-07-21t1445-a-quick-tour-of-my-lego-city.md

 ![A brick-built LEGO road with exposed brick](https://blog.warnick.me/IMG_8676.jpg)

 I recently added some exposed brick to a couple spots in the streets.
 I love this detail.
 I think it really adds character to the city.
-I would've been easier to put the brick pieces the same direction as the road bricks, but then the bricks would be going to wrong direction.
+It would've been easier to put the brick pieces the same direction as the road bricks, but then the bricks would be going to wrong direction.
 I really wanted them to align perpendicularly to the road as you'd see IRL.
 I think it was worth the effort.

 I'm running out of space.
 So not sure where to go from here.
 Maybe lighting?
 Let me know if you have ideas of what I should do next!